 Does Cold Weather Affect Your Joints?
 6 Ways to Deal with Arthritis Pain in Winter

 It's a trope you've seen before: an older person complains that the cold causes a sore knee, or their back aches when it rains.
 It's been a stock joke for decades, but is there truth to it?
 Does cold weather affect your joints?
-Studies have been mixed, but have tended to show that patients with rheumatic conditions like rheumatoid arthritis do experience more joint pain in colder months.
+As winter approaches, read on to learn who rheumatic conditions like rheumatoid arthritis may cause more joint pain in colder months.

 Theories about Cold Weather Joint Pain